OpenMPT/openmpt/README.md

         To compile the project, open `build/vs2017/OpenMPT.sln` and hit the compile button.

+ -  OpenMPT requires the compile host system to be 64bit x86-64.

  -  The Windows 8.1 SDK and Microsoft Foundation Classes (MFC) are required to build OpenMPT (both are included with Visual Studio, however may need to be selected explicitly during setup).
 In order to build OpenMPT for Windows XP,